python-discord/summer-code-jam-2020/Windows10HomeLocal.md

 ## Usage

 Download the repository and cd into the directory.
-Then run these commands:s
+Then run these commands:
 ```
 python -m venv venv
 venv\Scripts\activate.bat